cs2000/DankDroneDownloader/README.md

 **Release Notes**<br>
 Version 1.5 <br>
 Build 6659.39278 <br>
-Fixed a couple more GUI bugs (resizing of window elements was possible If you donate to DDD, you now get credits from within the app, check the "Donate" button to see it working Re-coded the scroller's within the app to take data from a server rather than being "baked in"
+Fixed a couple more GUI bugs (resizing of window elements was possible<br>
+If you donate to DDD, you now get credits from within the app, check the "Donate" button to see it working<br>
+Re-coded the scroller's within the app to take data from a server rather than being "baked in"

 Version 1.5 <br>